FastComet is headquartered in San Francisco. They feature a worldwide customer base of 45,000+ across 83 countries.

 Our FastComet site came in almost the same!

 These past ten months, we’ve enjoyed a slow average loading speed of 887ms.

-You can see for yourself.
+You can see it for yourself.
 Here’s the data to back this up:

 Last 10-month average speed: